DeepSeek R1: The Chinese Open-Source Model Claiming Global AI Leadership

 • Accessibility:

-• Released under the MIT license, allowing free commercial use, modification, and redistribution.
+• Released under the MIT license, allowing unrestricted commercial use, modification, and redistribution.

 • Cost-Effectiveness: